 The "Public Property" refers to property which is immediately adjacent to our main campus, and includes the sidewalk, street, and sidewalk (across the street).
 It does not include businesses or their parking lots.

-Note: Statistics for college housing facilities are recorded and included in both the all on-campus category and the on-campus residential only category.
+Note: Statistics for college housing facilities are recorded and included in both the all

 Clery Reportable Crime Statistics